 2. methodology

 The study was carried out in three fishing villages along the Turag River in Ashulia Union, Savar, Dhaka: Rostompur, Paragram and Noapara.
 Ashulia is a peri-urban zone near Dhaka with a long history of river-based livelihoods; however, intensive industrial activity and urbanization have stressed the Turag ecosystem and local livelihoods.
 Fieldwork took place from June 2023 to December 2024.
 From the three villages, 150 fishermen were interviewed using a structured questionnaire; villages were purposively selected for their high concentration of fishing households and respondents were selected using random sampling within each village cluster.
 The mixed method approach was employed in the collection of the data.
 To obtain socio-economic pointers of the region, semi-structured interviews of 150 fishermen and 6 FGDs (6-8 participants each) were undertaken to capture the community perceptions of the river health, fish trends and livelihoods.
 10 KIIs with local leaders and NGO staff were conducted to obtain knowledge about institutional perspectives.
-15 Case studies were used to provide detailed profiles that represent household coping mechanisms and moves away of fishing.
-Besides that, there was close Observation of village infrastructure, markets and fishing practices which provided a bigger picture of the way of life in the area.
+15 Case studies were used to provide detailed profiles that represent household coping mechanisms and moves away from fishing.
+Besides that, there was close Observation of village infrastructure, markets and fishing practices, which provided a bigger picture of the way of life in the area.
 The quantitative responses were placed in a spreadsheet and the quantitative statistics analysis was carried out (frequencies, percentages).
 Thematic coding was applied to qualitative data received through the use of FGDs, KIIs and case studies.

 3. results